MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-develop-an-evaluation-flow.md

     return accuracy
 ```

 Because you call this function in the Python node, you don't need to assign it elsewhere, and you can view the metrics later.
-After you use this evaluation method in a batch run, you can view the metric showing overall performance by selecting the **Metrics** tab when you **View outputs**.
+After you use this evaluation method in a batch run, you can view the metric showing overall performance by selecting the **Metrics** tab when you view outputs.

 :::image type="content" source="./media/how-to-develop-an-evaluation-flow/evaluation-metrics-bulk.png" alt-text="Screenshot of the metrics tab that shows the metrics logged by log metrics. " lightbox = "./media/how-to-develop-an-evaluation-flow/evaluation-metrics-bulk.png":::